A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Introduction

 When framing an FNN statistically, there are several motivating reasons for a model selection procedure that aims to obtain a parsimonious model.
 For example, the estimation of parameters in a larger-than-required model results in a loss in model efficiency, which, in turn, leads to less precise estimates.
 Input-node selection, which is often ignored in the context of neural networks, can provide the practitioner with insights on the importance of covariates.
+Instead, other feature importance measures are typically used such as the feature attribution methods described in \citet{koenen2024interpreting}.
 Furthermore, eliminating irrelevant covariates can result in cheaper models by reducing potential costs associated with data collection (e.g. financial, time, energy).
-In this paper, we take a statistical view of neural network selection by assuming an underlying (normal) error distribution.
+In this paper, we take a statistical-modelling view of neural network selection by assuming an underlying (normal) error distribution.
 Doing so enables us to construct a likelihood function, and, hence, carry out information-criteria-based model selection, such as the BIC \citep{schwarz1978estimating}, naturally encapsulating the parsimony in the context of a neural network.
 More specifically, we propose an algorithm that alternates between selecting the hidden layer complexity and the inputs with the objective of minimizing the BIC.
 We have found, in practice, that this leads to more parsimonious neural network models than the more usual approach of minimizing out-of-sample error, while also not compromising the out-of-sample performance itself.

 The remainder of this paper is structured as follows.
-In Section 2, we introduce the FNN model while linking it to a normal likelihood function.
-Section 3 motivates and details the proposed model selection procedure.
-Simulation studies to investigate the performance of the proposed method, and to compare it to other approaches, are given in Section 4.
-In Section 5, we apply our method to real-data examples.
-Finally, we conclude in Section 6 with a discussion.
+In Section \ref{sec: fnn}, we introduce the FNN model while linking it to a normal log-likelihood function.
+Section \ref{sec: model_sel} motivates and details the proposed model selection procedure.
+Simulation studies to investigate the performance of the proposed method, and to compare it to other approaches, are given in Section \ref{sec: sim}.
+In Section \ref{sec: app_to_data}, we apply our method to real-data examples.
+Finally, we conclude in Section \ref{sec: disc} with a discussion.